 While ice may be a unique way of cleaning, there are a few things you should avoid cleaning your drain with!

 Funny enough, many experts say to avoid cleaning your disposal with commercial disposal cleaners.
 While the cleaning product can clean, without friction against the grinders nothing will get cleaned.
 You’ll just be cleaning it with soap and water.

 It’s also important to make sure you know what chemicals you’re mixing if you are using household cleaners at your disposal or to make sure you don’t mix harmful chemicals and make toxic fumes.
 This could cause severe damage to anyone who breathes it in!
 It isn’t just breathing in you want to worry about.

 There are certain cleaning products that are going to be great for cleaning your pipes and your disposal, but are terrible for your septic system!
 These can be dangerous, and cause damage to your septic system.
 Things like lye, or certain drain de-cloggers, can cause issues in your septic system.
 These issues can be harmful and super expensive to fix!
 Make sure you do some research before pouring anything down your disposal!

-Also avoid using anything too abrasive in your cleaning process.
-As we mentioned earlier using things like ice are safe, however things that may be stronger could cause damage to the blades within the disposal.
-This could damage your disposal blades, and wear away at it faster, making you more likely to replace it.
+Also, avoid using anything too abrasive in your cleaning process.
+As we mentioned earlier using things like ice is safe, however things that may be stronger could cause damage to the blades within the disposal.
+This could damage your disposal blades, and wear away at them faster, making you more likely to replace the disposal altogether.